-A 10% administrative fee has been negotiated for calendar year 2018.
+A 10% administrative fee has been negotiated for calendar year 2019.
 This fee may be charged against each agency’s Suppression and Non-Specific Support total.
 It applies to those agencies that are allowed to bill an administrative fee.

-The USFS, FWS, NPS, BIA, and DOF agree that when billing each other this fee will not exceed an annual maximum of $350,000.

-The BLM and DOF agree that when billing each other this fee will not exceed an annual maximum of $450,000.
+All parties agree that when billing each other this fee will not exceed an annual maximum of $450,000.

 Billing Documentation

-Billing documents will include cost data, financial transaction registers and an Excel worksheet of the summary data by reciprocal accounting codes (fire codes) for the fire season being billed, and Copies of payment documents (i.e. Invoices, rental agreements, etc.) for line items in excess of $25,000 (excluding labor) or Other documentation as requested.
+Billing documents will include cost data, financial transaction registers and an Excel worksheet of the summary data by reciprocal accounting codes (fire codes) for the fire season being billed.
+Copies of payment documents (i.e. Invoices, rental agreements, etc.) for line items in excess of $25,000 (excluding labor) and aircraft line items in excess of $10,000 will be attached.
+Other documentation will be provided upon request.
 All payments will be made by an electronic transfer of funds.

 Requests for payments from AFS